MaxHalford/eaopt/README.md

 #### Example

-In this example we're going to minimize th [Ackley function](https://www.sfu.ca/~ssurjano/ackley.html) with two dimensions.
+In this example we're going to minimize the [Ackley function](https://www.sfu.ca/~ssurjano/ackley.html) with two dimensions.
 The global minimum is 0.

 ```go
 package main